Kbaio/disenoCaso2/DocumentacionCaso2.md

     AWS X-Ray for errors and tracking services and latency

     Testing:
-        React Testing Library for unit tests and frontend integration.
+        React Testing Library and Jest for unit tests and frontend integration.

         Postman for API's validation